Camberwell Grammar School: Music

 Alongside having a large variety of stringed, brass and combined ensembles for various different proficiencies and age groups, Camberwell Grammar also has the Music Academy program, which replicates various elements of the Music Conservatorium model in order to support musicians throughout their musical journey during and after school.
+The school holds a biannual concert at Hamer Hall including several ensembles from the Junior, Middle and Senior Schools.

 Sport

-Camberwell Grammar is a member of the Associated Grammar Schools of Victoria (AGSV).
+Camberwell Grammar is one of the original member schools of the Associated Grammar Schools of Victoria (AGSV), and won the organisation's inaugural Athletics competition in November of 1920.